Best 2 Burner Gas Grill – we show you the top 2 burner gas grills

 What is the Best 2 Burner Gas Grill?

 The Weber 44010001 Spirit II E-210 2-Burner gas grill is a versatile free-stand grill.
-The Webber uses standard twenty-pound propane tanks for fuel and includes many excellent features to assist with your grilling.
+The Webber can connect to standard twenty-pound propane tanks for fuel and includes many extra features including cast iron grates, a built-in thermometer, a fuel gauge, and a foldable side table.

-The Weber 46310001 Spirit grill comes with Porcelain-enameled, cast-iron cooking grates, and a porcelain-enameled lid with a built-in thermometer.
+The Weber 46310001 Spirit grill comes with Porcelain-enameled, cast-iron cooking grates, and a porcelain-enameled lid, and stainless steel heat reflectors that help prevent flare ups.

-The Weber 44010001 Spirit II E-210 is compact enough to fit in small spaces but yet it packs Webers GS4 Grilling systems and is iGrill 3 compatible.
+The Weber 44010001 Spirit II E-210 is compact enough to fit on a small patio but it is packed with many great features.

-The open cart design of this grill makes it versatile and easy to move around.
-You will have extra space for tools and accessories.
+The open cart design of this grill makes it light and easy to move around and provides extra space for tools and accessories.

 - We love the GS4 Grilling System.